 Honors, grants and awards

-- Fellow, Oxford Centre for Animal Ethics, since 2014
+- Fellow, Oxford Centre for Animal Ethics, 2014–present

-- “Radical Orthodox Economics,” in Christian Scholars Review, 2014
+- “Radical Orthodox Economics,” Christian Scholars Review, 2014